Dysio/CS50_Final_Project/README.md

 1. **Home Page**

-⋅⋅⋅Welcome to DYSIO PDF EDITOR where you can edit your pdf files with some simple functions.
+<p>Welcome to DYSIO PDF EDITOR where you can edit your pdf files with some simple functions.</p>

 2. **Merge**